 Owners who have had their vehicle repaired and recertified as described above can now convert their salvage title to a "Rebuilt" title.
 This step allows the vehicle to be registered for road use again.
 You will need to bring the following with you to a Secretary of State branch office:

 - The Application for Salvage Vehicle Inspection form (TR-13A)

-3. The original Salvage Vehicle Recertification form (TR-13B) issued by the salvage vehicle inspector
+- The original Salvage Vehicle Recertification form (TR-13B) issued by the salvage vehicle inspector

 The branch office will process a "rebuilt" title application.
 A license plate may be purchased or transferred at this time.
 Or you may purchase a 30-day or 60-day permit.
 Proof of Michigan no-fault insurance is required.
 The $15 title fee ($16 if a lien is being added or removed from the title), tax (if ownership is changing), and the registration fee are due.